appwebtech/Book_Review/README.md

 $ rails generate simple_form:install
 ```

 Then got to normal Rails coding.
-Thats as easy as it gets.
+Thats as easy as it gets e.g

 ```erb
 <%= simple_form_for @book, :html => { :multipart => true } do |josembi| %>